Saturday, June 11, 2011

 I remember writing him a note asking him never to change.
 "Promise me you won't get tired of me."
 I pleaded.
 "Tell me I won't get boring or become 'old hat' to you.
 Will you like me after I have a baby or when I look older?"

-Here I sit, six moves, 10 and half years of schoolshocked, four children, and a whole lot of laughter and tears later, thankful to say that yes, he still loves me.
+Here I sit, six moves, 10 and half years of school, four children, and a whole lot of laughter and tears later, thankful to say that yes, he still loves me.
 He even likes me still.

 The other day, I pulled out my little keepsake box of stuff from when we were dating.
 The first thing I found made me smile.
 If you know me, you know I'm a list person. ~A planner.~ Always have been.
 If it's not written down, there's a good chance it won't happen.
 In 1994, at the ripe old age of 19, I wasn't dating anyone and decided to write down things that I knew would matter to me.
 Things I would do my best to find out about the guy I would marry.
 Maybe my list was a little naive, because it's only by God's grace that I got what I thought I was getting.
 I'm still amazed at how much Brad is what I wrote down.